 London’s Real-Life Experiences

 London’s ‘The Call of a Wild’ is not your usual story.
-It was considered an important addition in experimental fiction as it was narrated from the perspective of Buck.
+It was considered an important addition to experimental fiction as it was narrated from the perspective of Buck.
 In reality, it was inspired by London’s own experiences of the 1896 Klondike Gold Rush in the Yukon Territory of Canada.
 Much like Buck in the novel, London grew up in California.
 It was in 1897 that London decided to leave for Klondike, Yukon, during the height of the Klondike Gold Rush.
 His path took him through Alaska.
-And it is during this journey that London met people (and a very good boy), that ultimately inspired his book.
+It was during this journey that London met people (and a very good boy), and this ultimately inspired his book.

 The Klondike Gold Rush was a mass exodus of migrants from North America to Yukon after gold was discovered there in 1896.
 Over 100,000 people from all walks of life decided to embark on this life-threatening journey to find gold and make it big.
 Unfortunately, less than half of them made it to the goldfields.
 Jack London was one of those who did. the Klondike had a huge impact on his life, he even on to say, “It was in the Klondike I found myself.”
 It was also in the Klondike that he found the real-life Buck.

-It was during the Klondike Gold Rush, that London met Marshall Bond and Louis Whitford Bond.
-They owned a log cabin, and a tent ground on a hill near Dawson City.
-London was one of their many tenants who worked for them in exchange of shelter.
+It was during the Klondike Gold Rush that London met Marshall Bond and Louis Whitford Bond.
+They owned a log cabin and a tent on a hill near Dawson City.
+London was one of the many tenants who worked for them in exchange for shelter.

 It was much later in 1903 when London’s The Call of the Wild became a bestseller that Bond asked him through a letter if Buck was inspired by his Jack.
 To this, London had replied, “Yes, Buck was based on your dog.”
 Apart from his experiences in the Klondike, London was also influenced by Nietzsche’s and Darwin’s philosophies, and also took some inspiration from Egerton Young’s My Dogs in Northland.